agiera/text_minesweeper/readme.md

-# Text based Minesweeping in Python 3.7
+# Text based Minesweeper in Python 3.7